-The Trial Evaluating Cardiovascular Outcomes with Sitagliptin (TECOS) included 7,332 patients treated with sitagliptin 100 mg daily (or 50 mg daily if the baseline estimated glomerular filtration rate (eGFR) was \geq 30 and <50 mL/min/1.73 m2), and 7,339 patients treated with placebo in the intention-to-treat population.
-Both treatments were added to usual care targeting regional standards for HbA{1c} and CV risk factors.
+The Trial Evaluating Cardiovascular Outcomes with Sitagliptin (TECOS) included 7,332 patients treated with sitagliptin, 100 mg daily (or 50 mg daily if the baseline estimated glomerular filtration rate (eGFR) was $\geq$ 30 and <50 mL/min/1.73 m), and 7,339 patients treated with placebo in the intention-to-treat population.
+Both treatments were added to usual care targeting regional standards for HbA1c and CV risk factors.
 The overall incidence of serious adverse events in patients receiving sitagliptin was similar to that in patients receiving placebo.
-Assessment of pre-specified diabetes-related complications revealed similar incidences between groups including infections (18.4% of the sitagliptin-treated patients and 17.7% of the placebo-treated patients) and renal failure (1.4% of sitagliptin-treated patients and 1.5% of placebotreated patients).
-The study population included a total of 2,004 patients \geq 75 years of age (970 treated with sitagliptin and 1,034 treated with placebo).
-The adverse event profile in patients \geq 75 years of age was generally similar to the overall population.
+Assessment of pre-specified diabetes-related complications revealed similar incidences between groups including infections (18.4% of the sitagliptin-treated patients and 17.7% of the placebo-treated patients) and renal failure (1.4% of sitagliptin-treated patients and 1.5% of placebo-treated with sitagliptin and 1,034 treated with placebo).
+The adverse event profile in patients $\geq$ 75 years of age was generally similar to the overall population.

 In the intention-to-treat population, among patients who were using insulin and/or a sulfonylurea at baseline, the incidence of severe hypoglycemia was 2.7% in sitagliptin-treated patients and 2.5% in placebo-treated patients; among patients who were not using insulin and/or a sulfonylurea at baseline, the incidence of severe hypoglycemia was 1.0% in sitagliptin-treated patients and 0.7% in placebo-treated patients.
 The incidence of adjudication-confirmed pancreatitis events was 0.3% in sitagliptin-treated patients and 0.2% in placebo-treated patients.
-The incidence of adjudication-confirmed pancreatitis events was 0.3% in sitagliptin-treated patients and 0.2% in placebo-treated patients.
-The incidence of adjudication-confirmed patients.
+The incidence of adjudication-confirmed malignancy events was 3.7% in sitagliptin-treated patients and 4.0% in placebo-treated patients.